-Film Studies is designed to introduce the students to the aesthetics of film, including how a film is created, how an entire film functions, how to analyze a film critically and how film art has changed throughout history.
-Students will learn the basics of film form and technique and will apply these principles to films screened in class.
+Prerequisite: ENGL 1113 English Composition I Film Studies is designed to introduce students to the aesthetics of film, how an entire film functions, how to analyze a film critically and how film art has changed throughout history.
+Students will learn the basics of the elements of literature, film form, and technique and will apply these principles to films screened in and out of class.
 (Spring, Fall)